10th INTERNATIONAL CONGRESS of

 As usual, 2-3-days-long field trips will precede and follow the conference.
 They will give the opportunity to visit modern tidal environments along some of the coasts of the peninsula, as well as to discover some of the best-exposed tidalite-bearing outcrop successions of Italy and outside of Italy.

+Greeting from Tidalites 2021.
 In these difficult times for many countries of the world, the Tidalites 2021’s Organizing Committee would like to wish you happy holidays, but above all, in full health.
-We take this opportunity to renew our […]
+We take this […]

+Tidalites 2021.
 Following the original schedule, the 10th International Congress of Tidal Sedimentology would have been held during the last few days.
-For sure, we could have benefited from beautiful weather conditions, here in southern Italy.
-Nevertheless, we […]
+For sure, we could have benefited from beautiful weather conditions, here in southern Italy. […]

-Because of the growing concern related with the diffusion of the Coronavirus, and the consequent isolation of an important part of the scientific community that traditionally contributes to Tidalites, we regret to inform you that […]
+Postponement of Tidalites due to the Coronavirus world emergence.
+Because of the growing concern related with the diffusion of the Coronavirus, and the consequent isolation of an important part of the scientific community that traditionally […]

 Dates and Venue